 However, to have a crunchy, melt-in-your-mouth keto cookie, I recommend freezing the cookies and taking them out of the freezer for 5-10 minutes at room temperature.

-We all need a tasty and more! on our keto journey, and what’s better than a quick and easy ?
-Below are some to fix your sweet tooth quickly and meal-prep your week of delicious sweet treats, including peanut butter bars and more!
+We all need a tasty low-carb dessert recipe on our keto journey, and what’s better than a quick and easy no-bake cookie?
+Below are some low-carb dessert recipes to fix your sweet tooth quickly and meal-prep your week of delicious sweet treats, including peanut butter bars and more!

 Enjoy the recipe and share a picture with me on Instagram if you make these yummy no-bake peanut butter cookies.